HIRO-MicroDataCenters-BV/rhio/README.md

   -c, --config <PATH>
           Path to "config.yaml" file for further configuration.

-          When not set the program will try to find a `config.yaml` file in the same folder the program is executed in and otherwise in the regarding operation systems XDG config directory ("$HOME/.config/rhio/config.yaml" on Linux).
+          When not set the program will try to find a `config.yaml` file in the same folder the program is executed in and otherwise in the regarding operation systems XDG config directory
+          ("$HOME/.config/rhio/config.yaml" on Linux).

   -p, --bind-port <PORT>
           Bind port of rhio node

+  -b, --http-bind-port <PORT>
+          Port for HTTP server exposing the /health endpoint

   -k, --private-key-path <PATH>
           Path to file containing hexadecimal-encoded Ed25519 private key

   -l, --log-level <LEVEL>
           Set log verbosity.
 Use this for learning more about how your node behaves or for debugging.

           Possible log levels are: ERROR, WARN, INFO, DEBUG, TRACE.
 They are scoped to "rhio" by default.

           If you want to adjust the scope for deeper inspection use a filter value, for example "=TRACE" for logging _everything_ or "rhio=INFO,async_nats=DEBUG" etc.

   -h, --help
           Print help (see a summary with '-h')